fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Our life is frittered away by detail.
+Simplify.
+  Henry David Thoreau

 The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.
   Isaac Asimov